ga4gh/gks2clinvar/analysis/README.md

 * Drug DB identifiers
   * We can use our normalized label, but it would be nice to be able to use our normalized concept identifier to prevent ambiguity
+* CIViC URLs as citations
+  * We tried to add CIViC URLs but this raised an error when submitting: `is an invalid` `citation.
+Please check both the name of the database and the identifier from that` `database`

 ### What CIViC data we can put in ClinVar, but doesn't work with GKS